Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Introduction

 \section{Introduction}

-Given a data set $\fD=\{(\lambda_j,w_j):1\leq j\leq N\}$, where $\lambda_1,\lambda_2,\dots,\lambda_N$ are distinct points of the open unit disk $\bD=\{\lambda\in\bC:|\lambda|<1\}$ and $w_1,w_2,\dots,w_N$ are some points in $\bD$, the original Pick problem asks {\em if there exists an analytic function $f:\bD\to\bD$ that interpolates the data, i.e., }Pick \cite{Pick'16} showed that such a function (referred to as an {\em interpolant}) exists if and only if the {\em Pick matrix} $ \sbm{\frac{1-\lambda_i\overline{\lambda_j}}{1-w_i\overline{w_j}}}$ is positive semi-definite.
+Given a data set $\fD=\{(\lambda_j,w_j):1\leq j\leq N\}$, where $\lambda_1,\lambda_2,\dots,\lambda_N$ are distinct points of the open unit disk $\bD=\{\lambda\in\bC:|\lambda|<1\}$ and $w_1,w_2,\dots,w_N$ are some points in $\bD$, the original Pick problem asks {\em if there exists an analytic function $f:\bD\to\bD$ that interpolates the data, i.e., }Pick showed in \cite{Pick'16} that such a function (referred to as an {\em interpolant}) exists if and only if the {\em Pick matrix} $ \sbm{\frac{1-w_i\overline{w_j}}{1-\lambda_i\overline{\lambda_j}}}$ is positive semi-definite.
 Pick also showed that $f$ is unique if and only if the matrix \eqref{PickMatrix} has rank less than $N$, which is further equivalent to the existence of a Blaschke function of degree less than $N$ interpolating the data.
-Later, Nevanlinna \cite{Nev19,Nev29} gave a characterization of all the interpolants.
+Later in \cite{Nev19,Nev29}, Nevanlinna gave a characterization of all the interpolants.
 There have been numerous versions of this classical interpolation problem beginning with Abrahamse's work \cite{Abrahamse} for multiply connected domains.
-Sarason \cite{SarasonCLT} introduced a new paradigm for solving the interpolation problem \eqref{PickInt} that paved the way for a several variable generalization of the problem.
-Indeed, Sarason's approach was adapted by Agler \cite{Agler1988} for solving the problem \eqref{PickInt} in the setting of polydisk - see also the work of Ball--Trent \cite{Ball-Trent} for a simpler proof of Agler's solution and for a parametrization of all interpolating functions.
-Recently, this program is carried out independently in \cite{AY-R} and \cite{BS} in the setting of the {\em symmetrized bidisk} See Theorem \ref{T:SolveG} below (also \cite[Theorem 4.2]{BS} and \cite[Theorem 5.1]{AY-R}) for a necessary and sufficient condition for the solvability of a given Pick problem $\fD=\{(\lambda_j, w_j):1\leq j\leq N\}$ in $\bG$, i.e., when the {\em initial nodes} $\lambda_j$ come from $\bG$ and, as in the classical case, the {\em target nodes} $w_j$ belong to $\bD$.
+In the paper \cite{SarasonCLT}, Sarason introduced a new paradigm for solving the interpolation problem \eqref{PickInt} that paved the way for a several-variable generalization of the problem.
+Moreover, Agler developed a new framework for analyzing the interpolation problem in the setting of the polydisk in \cite{Agler1988} -- see also the work of Ball and Trent \cite{Ball-Trent} for a simpler proof of Agler's solution and a parametrization of all interpolating functions.